bingyuanlee/Neural-Style-Transfer-on-TensorFlow2.1/README.md

-This is a repository that demonstrates Neural Style Transfer using TensorFlow 2.1 framework.
+This repository demonstrates Neural Style Transfer (NST) technique implemented on TensorFlow 2.1 environment.
 The content of this repository is purely for education purposes.

 # What is Neural Style Transfer?
 The basic idea for Neural Style Transfer is to extract the learned representation from a pretrained neural network (typically Convolutional Networks), and optimise the **generated pixels** against a pair of images: Content(C) and Style(S).
 The synthesised image is expected to have the grooves and motives of the _style_ image, whilst preserving the original _content_.